ArnaudPannatier/PCSC2017_Group8/README.md

 ### Preconditioners

-A class Preconditioner was added to provide preconditioner for preconditioned gradient descent.
+A class Preconditioner was added to provide the preconditioner for the preconditioned gradient descent.
-Two basic preconditionner where implemented : Jacobi preconditioner and Gauss-Seidel preconditionner.
+Two basic preconditioner were implemented : Jacobi preconditioner and Gauss-Seidel preconditioner.

-The Jacobi preconditioner only consist of the diagonal of the matrix A and the Gausse Seidel preconditionner consist of the lower triangular matrix of the LU decomposition on which the diagonal of the matrix A is added.
+The Jacobi preconditioner only consist of the diagonal of the matrix A and the Gausse Seidel preconditioner consist of the lower triangular matrix of the LU decomposition on which the diagonal of the matrix A is added.

-The tests seems to shows that Jacobi preconditioner works quite well but the GaussSeidel one not.
+The tests seems to shows that Jacobi preconditioner works quite well but not the GaussSeidel one.
 Some investigation should be made to solve that problem.

 ### Types
 - Matrix